 Women's leadership in humanitarian crisis - why does it matter?

-Women and girls are hardest hit by conflict and disasters - and in ways that differ from men.
+Women and girls are hardest hit by conflict and disasters - and in ways that differ from men and boys.
 For instance, pregnant women and girls have specific healthcare needs which often go unaddressed during humanitarian crises.
 Women are also often the first to respond to meet the needs of their families and communities.

 Despite this, women affected by crisis often have little or no influence over the design and delivery of humanitarian assistance.
 This matters because women have a right to participate in decisions that affect their lives.
 It also matters because, without women’s participation, humanitarian assistance often does not meet women and girls’ needs.

-From menstrual hygiene to the heightened risk of sexual violence during crisis, if women are not heard on issues which impact them specifically, it’s likely that the services designed by humanitarian actors will fail to address them.
+From menstrual hygiene to the heightened risk of sexual violence during crisis, if women are not heard on issues which impact them specifically, it’s likely that the services designed by governments or NGOs will fail to address them.
 Instead, they can reinforce gender inequalities and cause harm.

-CARE's Women Lead in Emergencies approach (Women Lead) shifts power and resources directly to women in communities affected by crisis and supporting them to overcome barriers to their participation in humanitarian decision-making.
+CARE's Women Lead in Emergencies approach shifts power and resources directly to women in communities affected by crisis - enabling them to address critical needs in their communities, before during and after crisis.
+The approach supports them to overcome barriers to their participation in community decision-making and action.

-Women Lead does not prescribe what ‘success’ looks like, but rather asks members of each Women Lead group to define what they want to see from the programme.
+Women Lead in Emergencies does not prescribe what ‘success’ looks like, but rather supports women’s community groups group to develop and deliver their own community initiatives.
 This means women can choose to focus on what matters most to them.
-CARE’s Women Lead teams and partners support them to achieve those goals.
+CARE’s teams and partners support them to achieve those goals.
+Some of the priority issues chosen by the groups and the outcomes they’ve achieved include:

 Women Lead members in Omugo decided they wanted to play an active role in the camp’s decision-making by running for election on the Refugee Welfare Council.
 Watch the video below to hear from Selwa Alice and other candidates about why they wanted to stand for election, and the change they wanted to see as a result.